 For this walkthrough, we will look into the settings available on a Standard Campaign.
 Note that most settings here work the same way in Volume Campaigns.

 There are different options available that allow you to customize the publishing behavior of the campaign.
-But the very first option you see on the Settings has the prime control.
+But the very first option you see under Settings has prime control.

 Number of posts to publish each day